Nephos/notes/README.md

 ## Usage

+    ./note a note to be written in .local/notes :: and a second line to write after the :: third line

     Usage: notes [arguments]
         -t=TITLE, --title=TITLE          Change de title (default = HOUR:MINUTE)
         -s=SUBTITLE, --subtitle=TITLE    Change de subtitle (default none) -h, --help                       Show this help
         -P, --show-path                  Show this current file path -I, --no-increment               Do not increment the last note

 ## Development